Khrstff/Khrstff/README.md

 ### 👋 Hi, I'm Daniel Khristoff Aguilar Jiménez

-I'm a passionate **Data Engineer** with experience in real-time data pipelines, cloud infrastructure, and data automation using modern tools like Python, SQL, PostgreSQL, Docker, and Streamlit.
+I'm a passionate **Data Entusiast** with experience in real-time data pipelines, cloud infrastructure, and data automation using modern tools like Python, SQL, PostgreSQL, Docker, and Streamlit.
 I build robust, scalable systems that transform data into value.

 ---